 Community Borrowing Rates – Annual Fees

-Area high school students: $10 (Under 18 must be accompanied by a parent)
+Area high school students: $10 (Under 18 must be accompanied by a parent when signing up)

 Area elementary and high school teachers: $25